How Should I Cover My Face? A Deeper Look Into Neck Gaiters And Face Shields

 And that's true in general about face coverings that seek to protect others from any viral particles emitted by the wearer — and protect the mask-wearer as well.

-Dr. Vicente Diaz, who specializes in ocular inflammatory and infectious diseases at Yale Medical School, agrees, He says while Duke's study provides a good starting point, there are many other factors to consider in assessing gaiters — like testing circumstances and the specific gaiter used.
+Dr. Vicente Diaz, who specializes in ocular inflammatory and infectious diseases at Yale Medical School, agrees.
+He says while Duke's study provides a good starting point, there are many other factors to consider in assessing gaiters — such as testing circumstances and the specific gaiter used.

-"What they found was that when the subjects were talking for ten minutes, [gaiters] seemed to allow particles [spewed by the wearer] to break up and even spread faster," he says.
-"But that may be a function of the material used, as well as the design of the face covering."
+"What they found was that when the subjects were talking for 10 minutes, [gaiters] seemed to allow particles [spewed by the wearer] to break up and even spread faster," he says.
+"But that may be a function of the material used as well as the design of the face covering."

 What's more, outdoor exercisers are ... outdoors ... where risks of transmission are lower than indoors.
 And runners may also be following the guidelines of social distancing, which would further decrease risks to others — which is why some reports have said you shouldn't be so hasty to trash your gaiter.

 One ScienceNews story, by Jonathan Lambert, concedes that there is indeed much to be learned still about masks' role in helping prevent the spread of COVID-19.
-But according to Monica Gandhi, an infectious disease specialist at the University of California, San Francisco, cited in the story, the "preponderance of evidence, both for COVID-19 and earlier viruses, suggests that cloth face masks, and that includes properly worn neck gaiters, filter out the majority of viral particles and provide some protection for an individual."
+But according to Monica Gandhi, an infectious disease specialist at the University of California, San Francisco cited in the story, the "preponderance of evidence, both for COVID-19 and earlier viruses, suggests that cloth face masks, and that includes properly worn neck gaiters, filter out the majority of viral particles and provide some protection for an individual."

 Then there's the question of full-on plastic face shields.

-Edmond thinks they're pretty cool.
+Edmond says he thinks they're pretty cool.

 When it comes to larger viral droplets, he says, a face shield is likely more protective than a face mask.